DominikWidomski/football-poll/README.md

   - Otherwise I might be doing something wrong, maybe async problems, and would be good to simplify the case to debug.
 - So, I did Slack message updating with slack by responding with an updated message.
   - So this is one way of doing it.
 And I'm not sure if it would be easy enough to translate this to using the Slack web API.
 What would be the need to do that, is something not possible with the current approach?
+- Don't like how the error in the netlify logs doesn't show the actual callback error... it's a bit confusing and can't see everything in one place.

 ### Notes: